wcdawn/dotfiles/tex_projects/arch_install/arch_install.md

 - Use the `~/scripts/config_setup.sh` script to automatically clone and setup the repo.

+- Use the `~/scripts/install_st.sh` to install a well configured version of suckless terminal.

 - In the future, the package list should be automated.
 But for now, this is a list of packages that we'll probably need.